shmugoh/sv-dlp/README.md

 ## **Services**
 Service|Status|Notes
 :------|:-----|:----
-Google |100%  |Zoom 5 only obtains a portion of the face, but that might be Google's problem.
+Google |100%  |Zoom 5 only obtains a portion of the face.
-Baidu  |99%   |Downloading might be slow depending on how far you are from Baidu's servers; translation between BD09MC and WGS84 is innacurate.
+Baidu  |99%   |Translation between BD09MC and WGS84 is innacurate.
 Navae  |99%   |Short Link function does not use its appropiate API call.
 Yandex |99%   |Short Link function does not use the `shortenPath` API call.
 Apple  |95%   |Misc features not supported; can only obtain metadata by coords - credit to [sk-zk & retroplasma](https://github.com/juanpisss/sv-dlp/blob/master/CREDITS)